Skip to main content

 “Youth work” and, more specifically, socio-educational activities (See 10.1) are structured around the State, local and regional authorities, non-formal education federations and associations, and professional facilitation sectors.
 Each of these different stakeholders plays a different role within this governance.
 The State’s task is to develop policies, impose regulations and establish facilitation qualifications.
 It finances and co-manages the training and occupations that are supervised by the ministries concerned.
 It also plays a regulatory role by passing laws on the arrangements for introducing these facilitation activities, the level of skills required from facilitators and the safety of youth and children’s centres.
 It also puts strategies in place for developing activities for young people.

-Four ministries play a particularly important role in implementing socio-educational (socio-cultural) facilitation policy: the Ministry for Youth and Voluntary Organisations (ministère chargé de la jeunesse et de la vie associative), the Ministries of Sport and Agriculture and the Ministry for Cultural Affairs.
+The implementation of of socio-educational (socio-cultural) facilitation policy is mainly under the charge of the Ministry in charge of Youth and associative life (ministère chargé de la jeunesse et de la vie associative), and also mobilise the ministry of Education, the ministry of Agriculture, and the ministry for Cultural Affairs.

 The Ministry of Youth and its decentralised services